In the Beginning

 An Impressive U.K. Resort

 In 1980, Terry began to diversify his investments.
 The first step was the purchase of the Celtic Manor in the United Kingdom.
 Since he took ownership, the simple hotel has been transformed into a major, award winning European resort, golf and business conference destination.
 For example, the 2010 Ryder Cup Golf Tournament was hosted at the Resort.
 The resort is a multiple recipient of awards such as the Best Hotel in the UK.
-And not content to rest there, the 5000-delegate International Convention Center Wales, a joint venture with the Welsh government and other partners, is under construction at the site.
+And not content to rest there, the 5000-delegate International Convention Center Wales, a joint venture with the Welsh government and other partners, opened for business at the site in 2019.

 The Largest Technology Park in Canada